 Whilst there are no specific facilities for children at this hotel, guests with children are made to feel very welcome.

-Le Matafan restaurant at the Hotel Mont Blanc is headed up by Chef Mickey Bourdillat,whose cuisine focuses on using locally sourced seasonal produce, with some delicious regional specialties.
+Le Matafan restaurant at the Hotel Mont Blanc is headed up by Chef Mickey Bourdillat,whose cuisine focuses on using locally sourced seasonal produce, with some delicious regional specialities.